ZiadMasoud/NBE-Medical-App-Project/README.md

 <p>The project followed a well-defined life cycle, ensuring that every aspect of the development was thoroughly planned and executed.
 Below is a summary of the key phases:</p>

 <ol>
     <li><b>Project Definition:</b> The goal was to create a healthcare system for managing employee medical coverage.
-We identified six main stakeholders: employees, HR, finance, medical fields, doctors, and mediators.</li>
+We identified six main stakeholders: employees, HR, finance, medical fields, doctors, and middle man</li>
     <li><b>Requirements Gathering:</b> We conducted interviews and use case discussions with stakeholders to determine the necessary features, including dashboards, account management, and task assignments for each stakeholder.</li>
     <li><b>Design:</b> The team created detailed storyboards, use cases, and data models, defining the interactions between different stakeholders.</li>
     <li><b>Development:</b> The frontend was developed using ASP.NET with C#, and the backend was integrated with SQL Server for data storage.
 LINQ was used for querying the database.</li>